 The grapes for this wine were harvested between the 10th and 20th September and fermented for 6 days at 16° in stainless steel.
 Ageing comprises of 4 months in steel and at least 2 months in bottle before release.
 There is no oak contact for this wine.

 Pale straw in colour with a fresh bouquet offering fruity, slightly spicy notes.
 Delicate and dry, with great freshness and remarkable balance and finesse.

-Awarded 91 points by Decanter (www.decanter.com) in their February 2018 Italy supplement article on Gavi (see blue link below).
+The 2016 vintage was Awarded 91 points by Decanter (www.decanter.com) in their February 2018 Italy supplement article on Gavi (see blue link below).

 Pale gold in colour with flashes of diamond brilliance, it has a light, fresh, mineral and citrus bouquet.
 The palate is crisp and dry, with a hint of ripe pears and a complex array of red and green apples, the finish is mouthwateringly refreshing and lengthy.

 Organics are meaningless as far as the Bergaglios are concerned; what matters to them is the numbers of swallows which return each year to enjoy the insects which thrive in their vineyards on the old and healthy Cortese plants.
 Consequently, what can be achieved through hard work is important, and getting hold of the family can be difficult as it is possible they will be out on the estate even in December perhaps cutting down chestnut trees which they then use to replace stakes in their vineyard.